Yenuli2244/IT2223---Practical/Day 02/README.md

 ![Screenshot (115)](https://github.com/user-attachments/assets/45dba88e-62c8-43ce-8462-faeb007d6e53)
 ![Screenshot (116)](https://github.com/user-attachments/assets/e9ddd410-2e39-4fb8-9994-34dd0341b2fe)

-## 🎯 sum of numbers from 1 to 10 using a for loop. --> ForLoop1.m
+## 🎯 Sum of numbers from 1 to 10 using a for loop. --> ForLoop1.m
 ```sum = 0;```                   % Initialize sum to 0
 ```for i = 1:10```               % Loop from 1 to 10
     ```sum = sum + i;```         % Add current value of i to sum